Table of Contents

-It makes sense that mid-morning pacific standard time is the most popular time because it’s 2 pm EST and is 8 pm in Europe.
+It makes sense that mid-morning Pacific Standard Time is the most popular time because it’s 2 pm EST and 8 pm in Europe.
 The time makes it easy for multiple time zones to catch the Livestream and achieve your webinar success.

 For B2B webinars

 With 76% of B2B purchasing decision makers using webinars to inform their decisions, it’s a no-brainer that webinars should be part of your B2B sales strategy.